Mass Email for Communications Policy

-Administrative and academic offices on campus often use mass email communications to send important information to various areas on the campus via unsolicited listserv dissemination.
-This policy provides the guidelines and procedures for mass email communications to all areas of the campus community.
+Mass e-mail is used to send important information to various areas on the campus via listserv dissemination.
+This policy provides the guidelines and procedures for distributing mass e-mail communications to the campus community.

 University administrator/officer: A person with responsibility for issues having broad-based policy implications for students, faculty, and staff in the college/unit; a Dean, Director or similar position.